Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Evaluation

 \subsection{Evaluation Setup}

-\textbf{Dataset.} Our evaluation covers three datasets, including our constructed \dataset, \cert insider threat dataset~(v6.2), and \twos.
+\textbf{Dataset.} Our evaluation covers key datasets including our constructed \dataset, \cert insider threat dataset~(v6.2), and \twos.
 For human study, we follow previous research~\cite{yang2022natural} and randomly sample 100 log entries from each dataset as the study subjects.
 For the ITD evaluation, for each dataset, we separate it into training, validation, and test sets.
 To ensure fair evaluation and prevent overfitting, we set aside 10\% of each dataset as a test set~(never seen during training).
-The remaining 90\% is split into training~(80\%) and validation~(20\%) sets.
+The remaining data is split into training~(80\%) and validation~(20\%) sets.
 We maintain the original class proportions~(normal vs. malicious instances) in all splits.
 For cross-dataset experiments, we similarly use 10\% of the target dataset as test data and train on the entirety of the source dataset’s training split.
-All datasets are preprocessed to a common feature format so that the baseline models can be applied uniformly.
+All datasets are preprocessed into a common feature format, allowing the baseline models to be applied uniformly.
 In particular, we extract user-day behavioral features following prior work~\cite{homoliak2019insight} for \cert and \dataset, which includes aggregating log characteristics for all the log events per user per day.